Do you have a showroom?

-To restore white uPVC frames that are starting to collect dirt and not look that shiny white that they did when they were first installed then you can use a uPVC cream cleaner, however this should never be used on foiled or coloured frames as it can cause problems with the colouring.
-Should you encounter any particularly difficult stains or grime on any of your uPVC products then a specially designed uPVC solvent cleaner can be used, however this should be used a maximum of once per year, as the strength of the solvent can lead to discolouration of uPVC from prolonged usage.
+To restore white uPVC frames that are starting to collect dirt and not look that shiny white they originally did when they were first installed, you can use a uPVC cream cleaner - however, this should never be used on foiled or coloured frames as it can cause problems with the colouring.
+Should you encounter any particularly difficult stains or grime on any of your uPVC products, a specially designed uPVC solvent cleaner can be used - however, this should be used a maximum of once per year, as the strength of the solvent can lead to discolouration of uPVC from prolonged usage.

 What’s the best way to clean the glass in my windows and doors?

 The standard glass used in Stormclad products can be easily scratched if not handled in the correct manner.
-When cleaning any of your Stormclad products be sure to remove any jewellery which may cause damage, especially so when cleaning any glass units as any scratches will obscure your view out of your new windows.
-We recommend that you remove any stubborn dirt initially by cleaning the glass with a soap and warm water solution and a soft cloth.
-If you then follow this by using any household glass cleaner and a soft cloth your glass should soon be sparkling clean once again.
+When cleaning any of your Stormclad products, be sure to remove any jewellery which may cause damage, especially when cleaning any glass units; as any scratches will obscure views out of your new windows.
+We recommend that you remove any stubborn dirt initially, by cleaning the glass with a soap and warm water solution and a soft cloth.
+Follow this by using any household glass cleaner and a soft cloth and your glass should soon be sparkling clean once again.
 Any units containing Georgian bars, laminated or toughened glass are to be cleaned in the same manner.

-If you have any leaded units in your home then extra care should be taken when cleaning these.
-The lead on the exterior face of the glass is fixed on, however any sustained pressure on the lead diamonds/squares/rectangles can lead to them becoming dislodged.
-Again, the use of warm soapy water and a soft cloth should be used to clean these units; however glass cleaners may discolour the lead, so are not recommended.
+If you have any leaded units in your home, extra care should be taken when cleaning these.
+The lead on the exterior face of the glass is fixed on, however, any sustained pressure on the lead diamonds/squares/rectangles can lead to them becoming dislodged.
+Again, the use of warm soapy water and a soft cloth should be used to clean these units; however, glass cleaners may discolour the lead so these are not recommended.

 Lead is subject to oxidisation over time, as are most metals when subjected to the elements.
-This will be more noticeable immediately after the installation is completed, but will soon settle down.
+This will be more noticeable immediately after the installation is complete, but will soon settle down.

-If you do unfortunately manage to put any minor scratches in your glass units then they can sometimes be removed with jewellers rouge.
-If you want to have a go at this yourself then jewellers rouge can be purchased online or you can arrange for a Stormclad engineer to come and try this for you for an agreed fee.
+If you do unfortunately manage to put any minor scratches on your glass units, then they can sometimes be removed with jewellers rouge.
+If you want to have a go at this yourself, jewellers rouge can be purchased online or you can arrange for a Stormclad engineer to come and attend to this for an agreed fee.

-Self cleaning glass must not be subject to certain substances as this can damage the self cleaning surface.
-For information on maintaining your self cleaning glass, please click here.
+Self-cleaning glass must not be subject to certain substances, as this can damage the self-cleaning surface.

 How do I maintain my windows and doors?

-It is recommended that all moving parts with the window and doors are lubricated annually as shown above.
-All locks, handles and mechanisms should be lubricated with three in one oil to ensure that they continue to work for years to come.
-This will mean that they continue to be as easy to operate and also significantly lower the chance of them becoming damaged over time.
+It is recommended that all moving parts within the windows and doors are lubricated annually.
+All locks, handles and mechanisms should be lubricated with three-in-one oil, to ensure they continue to work for years to come.
+This will mean that they continue to be easy to operate and significantly lowers the chance of them becoming damaged over time too.